prashantbaher/tcc-blog/_drafts/2019-04-25-create-3point-corner-rectangle.md

   ' Setting Sketch manager for our sketch
   Set swSketchManager = swDoc.SketchManager

-  ' Creating a "Variant" Variable which holds the values return by "CreateCenterRectangle" method Dim vSketchLines As Variant
+  ' Creating a "Variant" Variable which holds the values return by "Create3PointCornerRectangle" method Dim vSketchLines As Variant

   ' Inserting a sketch into selected plane swSketchManager.InsertSketch True

-  ' Creating a Center Rectangle
-  vSketchLines = swSketchManager.CreateCenterRectangle(0, 0, 0, 1, 0, 0)
+  ' Creating a 3 Point Corner Rectangle vSketchLines = swSketchManager.Create3PointCornerRectangle (0, 0, 0, 1, 0, 0, 0, 1, 0)

-  ' De-select the corner rectangle after creation swDoc.ClearSelection2 True
+  ' De-select the line after creation swDoc.ClearSelection2 True

   ' Zoom to fit screen in Solidworks Window